OAK WILT GUIDANCE

 The following tree-trimming companies have paid for an annual permit, have proof of current liability insurance coverage on file, and have demonstrated responsible, professional care of trees in the Village:

 - The Davey Tree Experts Company (512) 451-4986

 Please call the Village office at (512) 280-3898 if you would like to add a company to the list.

 The current drought conditions central Texas has experienced in recent years have taken a toll on Village trees.
 Many trees are showing signs of drought-related stress such as branches dying and leaves wilting, turning brown, or dropping early.
 Generally, healthy trees can successfully tolerate drought conditions, but more mature trees, very young trees, or trees experiencing problems with pests or disease have a higher risk of decline.

-The link below provides guidelines for watering trees, especially those that are distressed or y-planted.
+The link below provides guidelines for watering trees, especially those that are distressed or newly-planted.
 Along with these tips, it is very important to keep in mind the mandatory water conservation restrictions imposed by Barton Springs Edwards Aquifer District and by the City of Austin during various stages of drought.
 With careful monitoring, trees can be sufficiently watered to remain healthy in extreme weather conditions.
 Please call our arborist, Dane Avery (913-3442), if you have questions about your trees.